LyonsLab/StarBLAST/README.md

 StarBlast is a scalable extension of SequenceServer BLAST, making BLAST accessible to educators and researchers running classroom-scale searches concurrently.

-StarBLAST utilizes cctools for faster, distributed computing and CyVerse’s Visual Interactive Computing Environment (VICE).
+StarBLAST utilizes CCTOOLS for faster, distributed computing and CyVerse’s Visual Interactive Computing Environment (VICE).

 #### What is SequenceServer?